External

 Spiral#

-A generalized function that generates spirals defined through the \(r = a \theta^{1/n}\) equality, with \(r\) the radius and \(\theta\) the polar angle.
-Note that the most common spirals, Archimedes and Fermat, are subcases of this equation.
+A generalized function that generates algebraic spirals defined through the \(r = a \theta^n\) equation, with \(r\) the radius, \(\theta\) the polar angle and \(n\) the spiral power.
+Common algebraic spirals include Archimedes, Fermat and Galilean spirals.

 Arguments: